 When I was looking for the best hiking boots for myself, I put on about two dozens of different pairs.

 I tried all kind of producers: Asolo, Ecco, The North Face, Lowa, Keen, Merrell… whatever I could find.

 Most of them were too narrow and were painfully pinching when flexed.
-Other felt really rigid and I worried the “breaking in” period wouldn’t last years.
+Other felt really rigid and I worried the “breaking in” period would last years.

-Finally, I ordered Salomon Quest 4D (yay for free returns!) and this proved my Holy Grail (Check them out here).
+Finally, I ordered Salomon Quest 4D (yay for free returns!) and this proved my Holy Grail.